Why are we sometimes more prone to taking risks than at other times? Researchers are looking for an answer in resting brain activity fluctuations.

 In their study, Hauser and team wondered if natural fluctuations in brain activity when the brain is in a state of rest may have something to do with our risk taking inclinations.

-Their findings — which now appear in the journal PNAS — indicate that this may be the case, with higher resting brain activity being associated with higher dopamine levels and a higher chance of taking risks.
+Their findings — which now appear in the journal PNAS — indicate that this may be the case, with lower resting brain activity being associated with fluctuating dopamine levels and a higher chance of taking risks.

 “It appears that our inconsistent behavior is partly explained by what our brain is doing when we are doing nothing,” says Hauser.